Dalisra/php-core/README.txt

     RewriteRule ^$ default/webroot/ [L]
     RewriteRule ^(.*)$ default/webroot/$1 [L]

 3a.
-Add a default site folder named "default" or your client name.
+Add a default site folder named "default" or your client name (with default site files).

 3b.
-If you added a folder that is not named "default" you will have to create a symlink to your clients folder.
+If you added a folder that is NOT named "default" you will have to create a symlink to the other folder that you created.

+4. Create empty "logs" folder in your www folder (where webroot is).

 4. Enjoy your site!

+5. [Optional] Create more default site folders and change between them by changing what symlink is linking to.
+    Or you can change .htaccess file that you created to support several sites.